flaming-cl/flaming-cl.github.io/source/_posts/Inception-md.md

 Let's go back to the movie for an explanation.
 As the story progresses, the movie Inception features 3 scenes of dream simultaneously:
 - In the newest dream layer (the 3rd layer), Cobb has arrived at the latest snowy mountain scene.
-- His companion Arthur stays in the second layer to complete his mission.
+- 2nd layer: Cobb's companion Arthur stays in the second layer to complete his mission.
-- The pharmacist Yusurf remains in the first layer racing against time.
+- 1st layer: their companion Yusurf remains in the first layer racing against time.

 ![New Project (1)](https://user-images.githubusercontent.com/51183663/226151016-69e59a76-0f19-41a6-a5b3-45f42e4f8262.png)

 **Here are the similarities between Inception's dreamscapes and React's renders** (disclaimer: there are actually many differences, but for now, let's focus on the similarities that help you understand stale closures) are as follows:
 - **React: States in different React renders are independent of one another.**
 - Inception: Each dream has its own independent scene.
 We can think of each dream layer as a snapshot of the React state.
 Due to the independence between different dreamscapes, some characters with specific mission requirements can only stay within a specific scene.
-- **React: After the first render in React, a timer triggered by useEffect(() => {}, []) can only use the state related to the first render, and cannot access the latest state.**
+- **React: After the first render in React, a timer triggered by useEffect(() => {}, []) can only use the states related to the first render, and cannot access the latest state.**
-- Inception: The pharmacist Yusurf in the first dream layer remains in that layer, and never access the subsequent dream layers, like the hotel or the snow mountain.
+- Inception: Yusurf in the first dream layer remains in that layer, and never access the subsequent dream layers, like the hotel or the snow mountain.

 By drawing this comparison, hopefully you can better understand the concept of stale closures in React hooks: **Stale closure refers to a situation where a callback function inside a useEffect hook cannot capture updated state values.** That callback is like a character trapped in an old dreamscape.